-At certain points throughout the year, it becomes timely to run one’s eye over the portfolio and make sure it is still fit for purpose.
+At certain points throughout the year, it's important for an investor to review their portfolio and make sure it is still fit for purpose.

-The end of the financial year is ideal as there is a hard milestone for tax purposes and also for valuations, so it can give a well-timed prod to have a closer look at what we are holding and maybe make some of those decisions that have been put off to date.
+Once the last financial year has closed off it’s ideal as there is a hard milestone for tax purposes and also for valuations, providing a prod to have a closer look at allocations and make decisions that have previously been put off.

 The Portfolio Performance Report (“PPR” - available on MyFIIG or from your Relationship Manager) will show you the split of the various allocations across the portfolio:

-As a reminder, we recommend a relatively even split across the three types, noting that inflation linked bonds are typically harder to find, and usually being infrastructure also tend to be higher rated, lower yielding strong investment grade credits, and as such may form a smaller allocation now than historically.
+As a reminder, we recommend a relatively even split across the three types, noting that inflation-linked bonds are typically harder to source.
+As they are typically infrastructure exposures, they also tend to be higher rated, strong investment grade credits,

 For wholesale clients who are able to see credit ratings, the split between investment grade and sub investment grade or high yield is likely to be a key metric for the portfolio.